novay/notifier-module/README.md

 2. Done

+> Make sure you have set your Laravel Mail Configuration running correctly to get an email.

 ## Screenshots
 ![Email Notification](https://s3-us-west-2.amazonaws.com/github-project-images/laravel-exception-notifier/exception-error-email-min.jpeg)

 ## License
 Notifier Modules is licensed under the MIT license and originaly owned by [Jeremy Kenedy](https://github.com/jeremykenedy) for both personal and commercial products.
 Enjoy!

+### Running smoothly on Laravel 6+